hbowie/softdevbigideas/ideas/Make Problems Visible.md

 Title: Make Problems Visible

 Index: problems
+Index: problem-solving
+Index: code reviews
+Index: automated testing
+Index: user demos
+Index: lean
+Index: visibility
+Index: Toyota
+Index: Fackler, Martin

 Body:

 Any software development project can be thought of as a series of problems to be solved.
 [Planning][plan] can help a [team][teams] anticipate problems, but the discovery and solving of problems is a process that continues over the life of the project.

-As new problems are discovered, it's best to avoid the following sorts of dysfunctional behavior:
+When a new problem is discovered, it's best to avoid the following sorts of dysfunctional behavior:

-* Shoot the messengers who report them;
+* Shoot the messenger who reported it;
-* Ignore the problems in hopes they will go away;
+* Ignore the problem in hopes it will go away;
-* Stick your head in the sand and wait until someone else notices the problems;
+* Stick your head in the sand and wait for someone else to notice the problem;
-* Find someone else you can blame for causing the problems.
+* Find someone to blame for causing the problem.

 As new problems are discovered, instead of falling back on any of these behaviors, it is important to accept the problems as part of the work that needs to be done.